 Just how far has Adam and Eve's sin taken us from that place of perfect health?
-According to the most recent data from the Centers for Medicare & Medicaid Services (CMS), our nation's healthcare spending reached $2.9 trillion in 2013.
-That's $9,255 per person, which is more than 17% of the nation's gross domestic product (GDP).
-And with the nation's Baby Boomers entering their retirement years, our need for healthcare and related services will only grow.
+According to the most recent data from the Centers for Medicare & Medicaid Services (CMS), our nation's healthcare spending reached $3.2 trillion in 2015.
+That's more than $10,000 per person.
+Experts predict that healthcare could represent 20% of America's total economy by 2025.
+And with so many Baby Boomers entering their retirement years, our need for healthcare and related services will only grow.

-Our country--as well as the rest of the world--is in desperate need of healing.
-That's why it's a good thing that God sent us a Great Physician in the form of his own Son, Jesus Christ.
+It's obvious that our nation--as well as the rest of the world--is in desperate need of healing.
+That's why it's a good thing that God sent us a Great Physician in the form of his own son, Jesus Christ.

-We read in the New Testament that the Savior--with only a touch or a word--healed lepers, the blind and the paralyzed.
-He even returned a man and a young child from death: all incredible miracles that proved Jesus' long-promised role as God among us.
+The New Testament reveals that Jesus, with only a touch or a word, healed lepers, the blind and the paralyzed.
+He even returned a man and a young child from death: all incredible miracles that proved Jesus is indeed God among us.
 But if you think about it, these miracles were only temporary.
 All those whom Jesus healed or resurrected eventually died.
 Just as we all will one day.

-Jesus' cures, however, were much more than physical.
-They had (and still have) eternal, spiritual significance.
-In our 21st Century culture that worships vitality and outward appearance.
-Christ sees through our real condition like an X-ray of our souls.
-What's apparent is that every one of us hurts in one way or another through the wounds and fractures of daily life.
-And what we all need is true healing.
+But Jesus' healing was much more than physical.
+It had (and still has) eternal, spiritual significance.
+In our 21st Century culture that worships vitality and outward appearance, Christ sees our real condition like an X-ray of our souls.
+Truth be told, every one of us hurts in one way or another through the wounds and fractures of daily life.

-What's the prescription for a positive prognosis?
-It's our simple faith in Him.
+What's the prescription for true healing?
+It's our simple faith in him.

-Luke's Gospel tells us that one desperate woman--who had been plagued by bleeding for years--believed that her cure lay in touching Jesus' garments.
+According to Luke's Gospel, one desperate woman, who had been plagued by bleeding for years, believed that her cure lay in touching Jesus' garments.
 And she was right.
-Luke also cites a humble Roman centurion who sought Jesus' healing for his deathly ill servant.
-Remarkably, this would-be enemy of Israel trusted in the ability of Christ's word alone.
+Luke also tells us about a humble Roman centurion who sought Jesus' healing for his deathly ill servant.
+Remarkably, this would-be enemy of Israel trusted the ability of Christ's word alone:

-When Jesus heard this, He was amazed at the centurion.
-Turning to the crowd that was following him, Christ exclaimed, "I tell you, I have not found such great faith even in Israel."
+When Jesus heard this, He was amazed at him, and turning to the crowd following him, he said, "I tell you, I have not found such great faith even in Israel."

-Christ-followers aren't exempt from physical illness and death.
-That wonderful prospect disappeared with Adam and Eve's disobedience in the Garden of Eden.
+Christ-followers aren't promised freedom from pain, illness and death.
+That wonderful prospect disappeared long ago with Adam and Eve.
 But we do have the promise of perfect health and happiness once we reach our eternal home with the Father.
-Until then, the Great Physician has written the prescription for curing our terminal spiritual illnesses.
-And we can fill it today by believing in his power, asking for his help and having faith to the end.
+But why wait?
+Spiritual healing can begin today.
+And it all starts with believing in Jesus' power, asking for his help and having faith to the end.